Blood Banking/Transfusion Medicine Fellowship

 The fellow is required to participate in TUKH Transfusion Stewardship Committee Meeting and the Blood Bank Monthly Leadership Meeting, teach pathology residents and medical students and conduct a research project.
 Presentation of research findings at a national conference is encouraged.

-Candidates must be Board eligible or certified in either Anatomic Pathology, Clinical Pathology, or Anatomic and Clinical Pathology and must have or be eligible for an unrestricted license to practice medicine in Kansas and Missouri.
+Applicants must be Board certified or eligible in Internal Medicine, Hematology, Clinical and/or Anatomic Pathology or Anesthesiology and must have, or be eligible for an unrestricted license to practice medicine in Kansas and Missouri.

 Applications must consist of the following: